 - Creation and visualisation of Radiance BSDFs.

-- Support for Radiance’s new Photon mapping capability.
+- Photon maps using Radiance’s photon mapping capability.

 - Static and parametric EnergyPlus analyses for the simulation and visualisation of: